Rich107/pa-metrics-client/README.md

 	- Units & Buildings type and numbers (so basically what you build and how many of them you have over the game).
 	- Legion, 2nd Wave, Bugs, Thorosmen are on the TO DO LIST for support
 - EconomyData:
-	- currenttime
+	- current_time
-	- APM (Real one, copied from superstats, yes it's not economy byut it's recorded at the same time)
+	- APM (Real one, copied from superstats, yes it's not economy but it's recorded at the same time)
 	- Energy :
 		- energy_gain
 		- energy_loss